 We didn’t get on it, but there is a newer 5.12a called Starry Night in that area.
 It looks pretty great.
 Someday we’ll have to come back here and hit this up.

 On Sunday we climbed at the Secret Garden in Miller Fork.
-We were aiming for a different style of climbing than Saturday and Secret Garden delivers.
+We were aiming for a different style of climbing than Saturday and Secret Garden delivered.
 We mostly climbed slabby and vertical routes here.

 - Hippie Lip Balm, 5.9